 2. Handing off Tasks CAN Actually Improve Things

-Now the second thing that I wish I knew earlier on was handing off tasks can actually improve your business.
+Now another one of the things to know when starting a business is that handing off tasks can actually improve your business.
 It’s simple.
 When you outsource tasks and when you hire people, and when you take things off your plate and have other people do them for you, they can actually improve.